Infineon/ccm-ota-image-update/README.md

 ### Overview

-The Following repo contains update firmware for CCM IFW56810-00 Module.
+This repository contains the updated firmware for the CCM IFW56810-00 Module.

-From the release page, download and unzip the CCM-ota-firmware-update zip archive.
+To perform the update, please download and extract the CCM-ota-firmware-update zip archive from the release page.

-The Zip archive contains the following
+Inside the zip archive, you will find the following files:

 -  ccm-prototype_signed_upgrade.bin
 -  sig.txt (signature)

-The signature is a security feature by which we will ensure that only valid images will be applied to CCM.
+The signature serves as a security measure to ensure that only valid images are applied to the CCM.

 ### Information related to signature file